opf/openproject/docs/release-notes/13-4-0/README.md

 <div class="blog-box-info">

-Stay tuned: Further advanced features for our Meeting module are planned for upcoming releases – take a look at [this EPIC](https://community.openproject.org/projects/openproject/work_packages/52820/activity?query_id=4929) for detailed information.
+Stay tuned: Further advanced features for our Meetings module are planned for upcoming releases – take a look at [this EPIC](https://community.openproject.org/projects/openproject/work_packages/52820/activity?query_id=4929) for detailed information.

 </div>